alorenzo175/satellite_irradiance_optimal_interpolation/README.md

 and tracked by sumatra.

 This is a research code and is neither supported nor guaranteed.
-It has been released under the [CC-BY-NC 4.0 license](http://creativecommons.org/licenses/by-nc/4.0/).
+It has been released under the MIT License.